 The jobs market is going to be tough for some time and this will undoubtedly impact many of the families we work with – increasing tensions and stress at home.
 Young people in key year groups that face exam and qualification chaos will be unsure what their future holds for several months yet even though they may be finishing school and left to their own devices for many weeks.
 The temptation to take risks and get involved in dangerous behaviours will be higher than ever for bored teenagers so our teams are braced for a spike in referrals.

 Our teams have seen an increase in the severity of new cases – from suicide attempts to assaults and more than any other problem, young people are reporting issues surrounding their mental health.
-Not only that families are at breaking point, months of restrictions, confusion trying to enforce new rules has left parents turning to our project workers for support more often than ever.
+Not only are families at breaking point, but months of restrictions has left parents turning needing more support than ever.

-As public transport recommences, we continue to take referrals from British Transport Police who find children at risk across the rail network.
-Our teams make contact and offer support to young people and we will continue to do so as the real impact of coronavirus will continue to be felt, most of all by the most vulnerable, for many years to come.
+We continue to take referrals from British Transport Police who find children at risk across the rail network and our teams will continue to make contact and offer support to young people, as the real impact of coronavirus will continue to be felt for many years to come.

-Whatever it takes, and however we need to adapt to new approaches, we have the same commitment and will do whatever it takes to make to safeguard and support the young people across the UK who need us now and as we recover from coronavirus.
+Whatever it takes, and however we need to adapt to new approaches, we have the same commitment and will do whatever it takes to make to safeguard and support the young people across the UK who need us.

 The demand on our services is already increasing as children and families face additional pressures and burdens.
 Our project teams will always keep doing whatever they can but as a charity we are already facing the prospect of operating with a reduced income.